 Step 2: Which Vegetables

-Almost all vegies can be grown in pots with just a small number of exceptions.
+Almost all veggies can be grown in pots with just a small number of exceptions.
 The most popular varieties such as tomatoes, spinach, lettuce, cabbage, beans, peas, capsicum, chillies, carrots, celery, bok choi, pak choi and herbs are all great candidates for pots.
-Basically, vegies that are not too large and cumbersome.
-For example relegate sweet corn to the garden bed, due to it’s height it may cause pots to become top heavy & topple over, possibly causing injury.
+Vegies that are not too large and cumbersome.
+For example, relegate sweet corn to the garden bed, due to its height, it may cause pots to become top heavy & topple over, possibly causing injury.

 Step 3: Selecting the Organic Planting Medium

 Never use garden soil mix or compost in pots.
-These products are designed specifically for use in garden beds and when used in pots, they tend to hold too much moisture and do not provide adequate aeration of the soil.
-This all leads to water logged root systems and less than ideal plant growth.
-Searles Kickalong Organic Potting Mix is a certified organic product and is structured to provide ideal aeration and water retention for optimum growth.
+These products are designed specifically for garden beds and when used in pots, they tend to hold too much moisture and do not provide adequate aeration of the soil.
+This all leads to water-logged root systems and less than ideal plant growth.
+Searles Organic Potting Mix is a certified organic product and is structured to provide ideal aeration and water retention for optimum growth.

 Step 4: Planting

 Plant seeds or seedlings according to the directions on the packet or punnet.
 Seeds work very well in pots as potting mixtures provide good conditions for seed germination.
 Because seedlings start out so small, a common mistake is to plant them too close together.
 As the plant matures however, they become crowded and do not perform or taste as good as they would have if they had had plenty of space.
 Tomatoes will do best with one strong plant per pot.
 Beans and peas will do equally as well with 2 to 3 plants per pot.
 Remember to water well!